-The proposed CUP will access Lake Andrew Drive segment between Viera Blvd. to Judge Fran Jamieson Way.
-The maximum development potential from the proposed CUP increases the percentage of MAV utilization by 4.14%.
-The Lake Andrew Drive corridor is anticipated to operate at 39.86% of capacity daily.
+The proposed CUP will access Stadium Pkwy. segment between Viera Blvd. to Judge Fran Jamieson Way and access Lake Andrew Drive segment between Viera Blvd. to Judge Fran Jamieson Way.
+The maximum development potential from the proposed CUP increases the percentage of MAV utilization by 1.62%.
+The Stadium Pkwy. corridor is anticipated to operate at 42.50% of capacity daily.
+The Lake Andrew Drive corridor is anticipated to operate at 44.36% of capacity daily.
 The request is not anticipated to create a deficiency in LOS.